Sporting Chance Clinic: Residential treatment for addictive disorders

 Sporting Chance provides the only residential treatment facility in the world for the treatment of addictive disorders exclusively working with professional athletes, based at Forest Mere Country Club near Liphook, Hampshire.
-The treatment models are suitable for those presenting with alcohol, substance and gambling problems that are considered symptoms of an addictive disorder.
-There are 3 treatment programmes delivered over different time spans, these are 5, 12 and 26 days.
+The treatment models are suitable for those presenting alcohol, substance and gambling problems, which are considered symptoms of an addictive disorder.
+There are 3 treatment programs delivered over different time spans, these are 5, 12 and 26 days.
 All are fully residential and tailored to an athlete, providing facilities and activities to enable any athlete to maintain the level of physical fitness they require to compete.
 The system is based on the twelve-step program of Alcoholics Anonymous.
-The aim is to provide a safe environment where the addict can begin a new life free from the drug or behaviour pattern that has been damaging them, their families and their sporting life.
+The aim is to provide a safe environment where the addict can begin a new life free from the drug or behavior pattern that has been damaging them, their families and their sporting life.
 The philosophy is based on Adams's own experiences of his requirements as an athlete in his own recovery from alcoholism.